• 1 month max waiting list for Caucasian donors.

 In contradiction to what is valid to other countries, child coming from egg donation will not be able to find out who the egg donor was, even when they reach the age of 18.

 No. Ovaries contain about half a million eggs.
-During the donor treatment cycle you will only donate about 10-15 eggs.
+During the donor treatment cycle you will only donate about 10-15 eggs, rarely more than that.
 The same amount of eggs as you would naturally lose during this month’s cycle.
 This will leave you with hundreds of thousands of eggs for the future.
 Also if your doctor considers you to be at risk in any way or that your fertility could somehow be affected, then you would not be allowed to go through with egg donation.

 In any case, if you have any concerns at all, you must feel free to change your mind before committing to the process.
 It is very important to feel comfortable with your decision.